-In order to achieve pregnancy the sperm has to unite with the egg which released from the ovary.
-Normally this union is called fertilization, occurs, with in the falopian tube, which joins the uterus (Womb) to the ovary.
-However, in IVF the union occurs in the laboratory after egg and sperm have been collected and cultured together to form an embryo and then embryos are transferred to the uterus to continue growth.
+In order to achieve pregnancy, the sperm has to unite with the egg which released from the ovary.
+Normally this union is called fertilization, occurs, within the fallopian tube, which joins the uterus (Womb) to the ovary.
+However, in IVF Center In Pimpri Chinchwad the union occurs in the laboratory after egg and sperm have been collected and cultured together to form an embryo and then embryos are transferred to the uterus to continue growth.

-Procedure: There are five major steps in the IVF and embroyo transfer sequence:
+Procedure: There are five major steps in the IVF and embryo transfer sequence:

 1. Monitor the development of ripening egg(s) in the ovaries.

 2. Collection of Eggs.